Quintus/cinch-plugins/README.md

 : Uses the HttpServer plugin to create a listener for GitHub’s post-commit webhook that pastes freshly pushed commits into IRC.

+History
+: Ever joined a channel in the middle of a discussion and couldn't follow?
+This plugin is for you: It enabes Cinch to replay a limited number of messages, solely for you.

 HttpServer
 : Adds a HTTP server facility to cinch, using Sinatra and Thin.